Crookwell Railway Station

 Passenger services ceased in 1979 with freight terminating shortly after.
 The line remained open for tours between 1983 and 1985, with 1985 being the last year a train operated on the line.

-On a visit to the station, visitors can learn how the fettler (track workers) operated, enjoying the original station building and train tracks.
-They can also view the 60 foot cast iron William Sellars Turntable.
+The station is accessible at any time but on the third Saturday of each month, visitors can learn how the fettler (track workers) operated, enjoying the original station building and train tracks.
+They can also view the 60-foot cast iron William Sellars Turntable.

 Product List